turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/4-stake-fungible-token-testing.md

   PromiseResult::Successful(serde_json::to_vec(&TokenAmount::from(0)).unwrap())
 }
 ```
-The key to making this work is the magic performed by `set_env_with_promise_result(contract, promise_result_zero_refund);`
+The key to making this work is the magic performed by `set_env_with_promise_result(contract, promise_result_zero_refund);`,
-To summarize how this works, the Rust `env` is proxied .
-Instead of the contract using `env` provided by the NEAR Rust SDK
+which injects the PromiseResult to provide the data dependency for the callback.

-directly, it was wrapped in order to be able to inject promise results into it - but only when the code is compiled in
+### It's a wrap folks
-test mode.
-Rust conditional compilation feature is leveraged to select which `env` to use.
-If the code is compiled
+That's all of the actual unit test code we'll look at in this tutorial.
+The rest of the unit tests follow a similar pattern
-in release mode, then it uses NEAR's provided `env`.
-Take a look at [lib.rs][16] to see exactly how that was done.
-If there
+and it's all available on online on GitHub for you to review at your leisure.

-any questions, feel free to post them on the tutorial.
+### What's Next

 [1]: https://doc.rust-lang.org/book/ch11-00-testing.html
 [2]: https://automationpanda.com/2020/07/07/arrange-act-assert-a-pattern-for-writing-good-tests/